-A litter of two-week old French Bulldog puppies have been snatched from a home in Bamber Bridge.
+French Bulldog puppies snatched from family home in Bamber Bridge

 Seven male puppies were taken from the family home in Station Road, close to Greenhalgh's, at around 1am on Sunday (October 20).

 The family, who have asked not to be named, said they had been asleep when the thief (or thieves) gained entry to the home and stole the litter.

 The mum of the distraught family said she believes the home was targeted for the prize pups, which are sold for around £2,000 each due to their rare blue coats.

 "It breaks my heart to think of them being snatched away in the middle of the night", said the pups' 31-year-old owner and mum-of-three.

 "They broke in whilst me and my children were asleep and they took six of the boys.

 "They just left one boy behind for some reason.

 "They are only two-weeks old and they are supposed to be on antibiotics, so they are very, very vulnerable at the moment."

 The litter had originally consisted of 11 puppies, but three girl pups and a boy died within 10 days of being born, leaving seven boys.